binarylinuxx/hyprsettings/README.md

 A simple Control Panel designed for Hyprland.
 This project is for my own dotfiles but is open for everyone to use in their projects.

 # OVERVIEW
-This program is helpful for managing screen brightness, wallpaper, audio, and for fun, system information.
+This program is helpful for managing screen light, wallpaper, audio, and for fun, system information.

 # INSTALL